 Who wouldn’t want to retire early?
-We’ve all heard about the FIRE movement, and if you are someone actively working to retire at an earlier age, passive income can be a great way to supplement your income to accelerate your retirement goals as there will generally be a limit to how quickly you can earn from your day job.
+We’ve all heard about the FIRE movement, and if you are someone actively working to retire at a younger age, passive income can be a great way to supplement your income to accelerate your retirement goals.
+This is because there will generally be a limit to how quickly you can earn from your day job.

-What are some of the ways to earn passive income from investing in Singapore?
+Some ways to earn passive income from investing in Singapore

-Introduced back in 2009, CPF LIFE is a comprehensive passive income instrument that provides Singaporeans with a monthly payout for their lifetime.
+Introduced back in 2009, CPF Lifelong Income For the Elderly (CPF LIFE) is a comprehensive passive income instrument that provides Singaporeans with a monthly payout for their lifetime.
 The monthly payout amounts depend on a number of situations, and it is important to understand how best to prepare for your passive income needs for retirement.

-With a wide variety of income-generating portfolios available, Robo advisors are also a popular approach to passive investing as they require minimal human intervention.
-All you need to do is deposit your money, set your investment goals, select your risk tolerance, determine your investible savings, and let the robo advisor provide you with the optimal solution.
+With a wide variety of income-generating portfolios available, robo-advisors are a popular approach to passive investing as they require minimal human intervention.
+All you need to do is deposit your money, set your investment goals, select your risk tolerance, determine your investible savings, and let the robo-advisor provide you with the optimal solution.

-Exchange Traded Funds (ETFs) or Index funds are typically tracking a particular market index such as the S&P 500 or the Dow Jones Industrial Average.
-These funds mirror the performance of the index, and they are also a great way to passively invest in the stock market.
-Furthermore, ETFs also tend to pay dividends on a regular basis as well.
+Exchange-traded funds (ETFs) or index funds typically track a particular market index such as the S&P 500 or the Dow Jones Industrial Average.
+These funds mirror the performance of the index, and are also a great way to passively invest in the stock market.
+Furthermore, ETFs tend to pay dividends on a regular basis.